Southern Highlands Wedding Photographer

 My job is to transport the viewer into the war-zone (let’s be honest weddings can get wild) as much as I would transport someone to a literally war-zone in in the Middle East.
 Picture’s shouldn’t just be visual, I think if I’ve done my job well they should really make you feel something.
 Have an emotional texture to them, not merely seem “pretty”.

 I grew up on a farm not far from the Blue Mountains and have always had such an appreciation for the beauty of Australia’s rugged landscapes.
-I find so much inspiration in the wild outdoors of this beautiful country and the love stories that inhabit them.
+Because of that I guess I’m inspired by the wild outdoors of this beautiful country and the love stories that inhabit them.
 I think I’m mostly drawn to rougher textures in my images.
 It feels more real somehow.

 I love photographing weddings in the Southern Highlands & South Coast because I think that region holds the tension of beauty and ruggedness really beautifully.
 As a southern highlands wedding photographer I’ve had the treat of shooting at so many incredible venue’s there that have both really stunning gardens and old houses and beautifully planned out form to them.
 But also feature huge wild oaks, open grasslands and pine forests that take your breath away.